-Besides having an approach to dolphins and whales in the island, its possible to swim with turtles in Tenerife and learn more about this tiny friends.
+Besides being able to approach dolphins and whales on the island, it’s possible to swim with turtles in Tenerife and learn more about these tiny friends.

 Contents of this post | Find what you want!

 Are there Turtles in Tenerife

 Turtles are a protected specie by authorities on the island, so it’s important that if you decide to dive into the waters of the island and swim with them, be careful to not disturb their habitat.

 With that said, in the following post we show you where to see turtles in Tenerife places to go swimming with turtles in Tenerife and what do you need to take into consideration.